Users Interests are Evolving, Stay Ahead by Offering Video

 Average Video Viewing Time is Continuing to Increase

 Because of how important video is to the average consumer, you have to consider giving them what they want.
 But how much video is the average person consuming?
-Well for starters, hundreds of millions of hours of video are watched every day.
+Hundreds of millions of hours of video are watched every day.
 At least half of the population watches five or more videos a day, and daily viewing minutes in 2020 were up 19% (and continuing to climb), as it was estimated that the average person will spend over 100 minutes a day watching videos online.
 If your audience spends a good portion of their time watching video, it is essential that you provide them with something to watch so they don’t miss out on the content you would normally share through other non-video strategies.

 Provide your Audience with a Visual Experience